The Ultimate 510(k) Checklist

 • What is the OTS Software intended to do and what are the links with other software including software outside the medical device

-Misc. 🔗
+References 🔗

-• The Executive Summary is very similar to the 510(k) Summary in content.
+• The Executive Summary is optional and very similar to the 510(k) Summary in content.
 We recommend not creating an Executive Summary, unless you’d like to summarize or clarify anything in the submission that 1) has not been clarified anywhere else and 2) includes confidential information that you don’t want to be part of the public-facing 510(k) Summary.

 510k Summary 🔗